jtortorelli/cineaste-lume/src/people/conway-harold.md

     year: 1968
 ---

-Worked as a tax accountant in Japan before appearing in films playing foreign speaking parts.
+Harold Conway was an American businessman who worked as a tax accountant in Japan before embarking on an acting career.
+He became a familiar face in Japanese cinema, particularly in Toho's special effects films, where he often played scientists, diplomats, or military officers.

-His delivery of his Japanese lines in <i>The Mysterians</i> (1957) was considered impressive for a non-native speaker.
+His delivery of Japanese lines in *The Mysterians* (1957) was considered impressive for a non-native speaker.
+He returned in a similar role in the spiritual sequel, *Battle in Outer Space* (1959).

-Conway appeared in scenes filmed for <i>Mothra vs. Godzilla</i> (1964) expressly filmed for English speaking audiences, which weren't shown in the original Japanese version.
+Conway appeared in scenes filmed specifically for the American release of *Mothra vs. Godzilla* (1964), known as *Godzilla vs. The Thing*.
+These scenes, involving American missile cruisers attacking Godzilla, were not included in the original Japanese version.

+He continued to act in film and television until the mid-1970s, appearing in series like *Ultraman* and films such as *Genocide* (1968).